Clarkson-Applied-Data-Science/2025_ia651_njolomola_mutendera/README.md

 The correlation heatmap revealed generally weak linear relationships among most numerical features in the dataset.
 While some variables such as OXYGEN_SATURATION and ENERGY_LEVEL showed mild positive correlations, the majority of features exhibited minimal interdependence.
 AGE had a slight negative correlation with ENERGY_LEVEL, and BREATHING_ISSUE showed weak associations with several other clinical symptoms.
 Importantly, no strong multicollinearity was observed between predictors, indicating that each feature may contribute uniquely to the model.
 As a result, all features were retained for further modeling to capture both linear and potential nonlinear interactions.

+## Train/Test Split

+To ensure robust model evaluation and prevent overfitting, the dataset was split into three subsets: 70% for training, 15% for validation, and 15% for testing.
+The training set was used to fit the models, while the validation set supported model comparison and hyperparameter tuning.
+The final test set was held out entirely to assess the model's generalization on unseen data.
+A stratified splitting strategy was applied to preserve the class distribution of the PULMONARY_DISEASE target variable across all sets, maintaining a balanced representation of both positive and negative cases
 ## Feature Engineering

 - To prepare the dataset for modeling and enhance predictive performance, the following feature engineering steps were applied: